FIGMENT San Diego 2018 Has been Cancelled

 FIGMENT San Diego will take place in the historic Chicano Park, located in the Barrio Logan neighborhood of San Diego.
 The park’s peaceful, grassy landscape is shaded throughout by the flowing canopies of trees provided by nature, and the proud stance of the freeway’s painted pillars contributed by the community.
 Chicano Park is the US’s largest outdoor mural collection brought about by the extensive history of the neighborhood.
 What better place to merge public arts that speak from the past with the interactive art of today.

-The 5th FIGMENT San Diego is a one-day event designed to promote spontaneous collaboration, active communication, and significant fun.
+FIGMENT San Diego is a one-day event designed to promote spontaneous collaboration, active communication, and significant fun.
 Scheduled artists will commingle with contributors bringing unplanned commissions to the site.

 The curators of FIGMENT San Diego invite proposals for interactive art of all mediums from local and regional artists, as well as artists across the United States and internationally.
 From installation, to performance art, to dance and video, FIGMENT San Diego hopes to showcase a diverse range of interactive and collaborative works.
 Selected works will highlight FIGMENT principles such as inclusion, self-reliance, participation, and decommodification.